Bankruptcy Attorney Collierville, TN

 - Acquiring More Debt: A big mistake some people make before filing for bankruptcy is getting into even more debt.
 They might think that acquiring more debt doesn’t matter because they’re going to file for bankruptcy anyway.
 However, the court pays attention to these behaviors.
 If you acquire more debt just before filing for bankruptcy, that debt won’t get discharged.

 - Transferring Property: Before declaring bankruptcy, some people try to transfer their home or other property in a family member’s name.
 They assume that since the property is under someone else’s name, it can’t be taken away.
 However, this is considered bankruptcy fraud.
 If the court system finds out you did this, you could get your case rejected.

 - Repaying Family Members: If you borrowed money from family members when you were struggling financially, you may be anxious to pay them back as soon as possible.
 However, you’re not allowed to give preferential payments when filing for bankruptcy.
 As such, the bankruptcy trustee may require your relative to pay back the money.

 - Failing to Disclose Your Assets and Debts: When you fill out bankruptcy paperwork, you must provide accurate information about all of your assets and debts.
 If you don’t disclose certain assets or debts, you could face criminal penalties.
-If you need assistance filling out the paperwork, consult a bankruptcy attorney in Collierville, TN.
+If you need assistance filling out the paperwork, consult a bankruptcy attorney.

 - Waiting Too Long to File: Although filing for bankruptcy shouldn’t be a quick decision, you also shouldn’t wait too long to file.
 If your creditors are filing lawsuits against you or there’s a wage garnishment in place, it’s best to file for bankruptcy as quickly as possible.